kanitkameh/FractalImageGenerator/README.md

 * -quiet
   * Doesn't output nothing except total program time on the stdout
 * -max-iterations
   * Number of iterations to test each point if it is part of the fractal.
 Points that doesn't go to inifinity(don't go beyond the threshold of the real rect in the specified number of iterations) are part of it.
+More iterations means more precision in the output image.(Resolution should also be increased to be visible)
 ![Generated Fractal](fractal.png)